pmelsted/bifrost/README.md

 **Different runs of Bifrost on the same dataset with the same parameters produces graphs with different unitigs.
 Which graph is correct?**

 All of them.
 The difference between the graphs resides in circular unitigs (unitigs connecting to themselves) which are their own connected components ("isolated").
 These unitigs can have a different sequence from one run to another because the starting position will be different, yet they represent exactly the same sequence.
 As an example, circular unitig ATAT composed of 3-mers can also be represented with sequence TATA.
+The number of unitigs will remain the same from one graph to another.

 ## Troubleshooting